langchain-ai/langchain/docs/index.rst

 LangChain is a framework for developing applications powered by language models.
 We believe that the most powerful and differentiated applications will not only call out to a language model via an API, but will also:

 - *Be data-aware*: connect a language model to other sources of data
-- *Be agentic*: Allow a language model to interact with its environment
+- *Be agentic*: allow a language model to interact with its environment

-The LangChain framework is designed with above objectives in mind.
+The LangChain framework is designed with the above principles in mind.

 This is the Python specific portion of the documentation.
 For a purely conceptual guide to LangChain, see `here <https://docs.langchain.com/docs/>`_.
 For the JavaScript documentation, see `here <https://js.langchain.com/docs/>`_.